loighic/loighic.github.io/_news/announcement_2025b.md

 ---
 layout: post
-date: 2025-03-29
+date: 2025-04-16
 inline: true
 ---

-“Identity and Autonomy: An Examination of Methodological Independence.”
-Midsouth Philosophy Conference.
-Memphis, TN.
+"Why LLMs can't think like you."
+[Philosophy and AI](https://aiandphilosophy.org/).
+University of New Orleans.